Skip To Main Content

 Vote by post or proxy

-If you won’t be able to get to your polling station on election day, you can apply for a postal vote.
+If you will not be able to get to your polling station on election day, you can apply for a postal vote.
 You can also nominate someone, known as your proxy, to cast your vote for you.

 You must be registered to vote before you can apply to vote by post or proxy.